Baked Stuffed Mushrooms are the perfect appetizer recipe! This is a simple stuffed mushroom recipe that has bacon, cheese and sliced green onions.

-- Varying it up a little from some of the other dishes I have been doing of lately (read: noodles here or milk or dark choco Rocky Road, if you get what I am saying.
+- Variety from the other dishes I have been doing of lately (read: noodles here or milk or dark choco Rocky Road)

 Ok, now that we are clear about where I was coming from, let’s look at where I wanted to go to…